colinsauze/dataaid-gettingstarted/_episodes/04-sunpyter.md

 ~~~
 {: .language-bash}

+If that for some reason does not work,
+you may try to download a zip archive from [here][sunpyterzip].

+## Testing your setup

 With Sunpyter downloaded, the first step is to test that it is able to connect to Sunbird without a key and do what it needs to:

 ~~~